Ygallo/book-club/README.md

 ### Database Security

 To enhance security, I implemented specific measures in the project.
-Firstly, I ensured that sensitive information like the database URL and secret key was stored in the env.py file.
+Firstly, I ensured that sensitive information like the database URL and secret key was stored in the env.py file and that the env.py file is included in my gitignore file.
 By keeping these details separate and preventing them from being pushed to Github during the initial setup, I minimized the risk of unauthorized access or unwanted connections to the database.

 Cross-Site Request Forgery (CSRF) tokens were used on all forms throughout this site.